vlunaklick/restaurant_page/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-1.0.0-blue.svg?cacheSeconds=2592000" />
 </p>

 > In this project I made a "Restaurant page".
-It's made usng webpacks so all the things are stored in a js.
+It's made using webpacks so all the things are compiled in a js.

 ### ✨ [Live View](https://vlunaklick.github.io/restaurant_page/)